trueos/pcbsd/src-qt5/docs/controlpanel.rst

 * **FreeBSD Package:** click the "Find" button to browse the available categories and to select the package to convert into a PBI.

 * **Icon File:** by default, a generic PBI icon will be used.
 If the application has its own icon, use the "Select" button to browse to the location of the icon.
-When selecting a custom icon, use a 64x64 .png file with a transparent background.
+When selecting a custom icon, use a 64x64 :file:`.png` file with a transparent background.

 * **Quick Module:** check this box if the system is not currently connected to the Internet.
-Otherwise, EasyPBI does a scan of the package in order to automatically fill in the module's information.
+Otherwise, EasyPBI does a scan of the package from the official repository in order to automatically fill in the module's information.
 This information can be filled in manually, as described in the next screen.

 After making your selections, click "OK".
 The information for the module will appear as seen in the example in Figure 8.1c.
 In this example, the